The scene when Zuko lands on the Southern Pole village and a boomerang hits him on the back of his head.

 The Boiling Rock Part 1

-This episode gives us the epic bromance of Zuko and Sokka.
+The epic bromance of Zuko and Sokka.

 Sokka: "My first girlfriend turned into the moon."
 Zuko:[completely and utterly straight-faced] "That's rough, buddy."